Police search for Pleasantville cemetery thieves who stole veterans' grave markers

 A photograph of a recovered marker for a veteran was attached to the police news release.

-Michael Duffy a member of VFW Cardiff Memorial Post 8098 in Egg Harbor Township decried the apparent robberies when reached by the Press.
+Michael Duffy a member of VFW Cardiff Memorial Post 8098 in Egg Harbor Township, decried the apparent thefts when reached by The Press.

 “It’s a disgrace,” Duffy said.
 “These are people who have served your country.”

+TRENTON — New Jersey will designate $10 million for police departments statewide in an attem…

-Edwards said that several family members of veterans had reached out in concern about the missing markers, although none was related to one of the veterans whose grave markers were stolen.
+Edwards said several family members of veterans had reached out concerned about the missing markers, although none was related to one of the veterans whose grave markers were stolen.

-Those with any information that could lead to the recovery of the grave markers are being urged to contact Det.
-Jamal Roy at Jroy@pleasantvillepd.org or (609) 641-6100.
-One can also contact Pleasantville police at supervisor@pleasantvillepd.org and can leave anonymous tips on the department website.
-Anonymous tips can also be left at the www.crimestoppersatlantic.com website address of the Atlantic County Crimestoppers.
+Those with information that could lead to the recovery of the grave markers can contact Detective Jamal Roy at jroy@pleasantvillepd.org or 609-641-6100, or email supervisor@pleasantvillepd.org.
+Anonymous tips also can be left at crimestoppersatlantic.com.

 Contact Chris Doyle